 For the first time in my life, I did Yoga under the morning sky with clouds busy painting it.
 On a monument that is probably being used for the first time after centuries, we twisted and turned with our friendly yoga instructor.

 64 Yogini temples are few and I am yet to visit one.
 So, I was keen to see this 64-yogini temple that is still practicing as most others that I have read about are defunct.
 I landed in Jirapur village and on the banks of a huge lake this tiny temple stands.

 Long walls on either side of the sanctum are embedded with remains of an ancient stone temple.
-These are broken Murtis, fragments of Shivalingas, pieces of ceiling and pillars.
+These are broken Murtis, fragments of Shivalingas, pieces of ceiling, and pillars.
 They only tell you that once there was a glorious temple here.
 The orange color on these pieces indicates constant worship.
-Sanctum is small and in the Pindi Rupa.
+The sanctum is small and in the Pindi Rupa.
 In the few minutes that I spent at the 64 Yogini temple, I could see many devotees visiting the temple.
 I was told that there is a huge crowd that visits every Tuesday as the full name of the temple is 64 Yogini 52 Bhairav temple.

-The event menu had heritage walks including an Instagram walk, a hop on hop off bus tours and rural tours.
+The event menu had heritage walks including an Instagram walk, a hop on hop off bus tour, and rural tours.
 A colorful food court celebrated the local food and I can not tell you how the Jalebi feels in biting cold.

 Overall, the festival had something for visitors of all kinds of interest.
 Be it heritage, art, culture, music, culinary, spiritual, adventure, and sports.
 Next year, do check it out for your year-end holiday.
 Keep an eye on their website.